-The Company's stock-based compensation program allows for grants of stock options and restricted stock awards.
+The Company's stock-based compensation program allows for grants of certain equity awards.
 Grants are awarded to employees and non-employees, including directors.

 The Company accounts for its stock-based compensation in accordance with ASC Topic 718, Compensation-Stock Compensation ("ASC 718").
 ASC 718 requires all stock-based payments to employees, non-employees and directors, to be recognized as expense in the consolidated statements of operations and comprehensive loss based on their grant date fair values.
 The Company estimates the fair value of options granted using the Black-Scholes option pricing model ("Black-Scholes") for stock option grants to both employees and non-employees.
-The fair value of the Company's common stock is used to determine the fair value of restricted stock awards.
+The fair value of the Company's common stock is used to determine the fair value of restricted stock unit awards.
+The Company estimates the fair value of the Company's restricted stock unit awards on the date of grant using the closing price of the Company's common stock on that date.